ome/omero-documentation/omero/sysadmins/server-upgrade.rst

 Corrupted pyramids
 ^^^^^^^^^^^^^^^^^^

-A bug introduced in OMERO 5.2 meant that corrupted pyramids were generated for large TIFF files, ignoring the little endian encoding.
+A bug introduced in OMERO 5.2.0 meant that corrupted pyramids were generated for large TIFF files with little endian encoding.
 This bug was fixed in OMERO 5.4.4 and corrupted pyramids need to be deleted to allow new ones to be generated::

    bin/omero admin removepyramids --little-endian

-You can use ``--dry-run`` and specify a cut-off date (e.g. the date you upgraded to 5.2) so the command has less files to process; use ``-h`` for details of the additional arguments possible.
+We recommend you run the command with ``--dry-run`` first to list the pyramids that will be deleted.
+If there are a large number of pyramids, you may need to run the command more than once.
+You can also specify a cut-off date (e.g. the date you upgraded to 5.2) so the command has fewer files to process; use ``-h`` for details of the additional arguments possible.

 File limits
 ^^^^^^^^^^^